bmedicke/quantum_cryptography/markdown/theory.md

 ## BB84 protocol

-* this scheme can use any quantum object with a two value observeable
+* this scheme can use any quantum object with a two value observable
 * in practice the quantum object is the **polarization of a photon** (quantum optics)

 ### prerequisites Alice